l0wigh/Fluorite/EVO2.md

 - [ ] Add Organizer back !

 # BUG
+- [!]
+Swapping workspace between monitors doesnt give focus properly which makes the FSwapFocus fail
+    - It affects greatly stacked layout since focus isn't changed when swapping windows !
+- [!]
+There is some unexpected crashes with scratchpads
+    - Can't reproduce good luck
 - [ ] Swallowing and/or swallowed windows might not be link to the good workspace
     - Add a function that just go through all ws and put the windows correctly
 - [-] Closing a floating windows does not give focus back on the tiled windows
     - Also test with DestroyNotify
-- [ ] Reloading Xresources apply borders but not the InputFocus
+- [ ] Reloading Xresources apply nothing I guess (Input or Borders)?
-    - Strange since it seems to be handled correctly
 - [ ] Focus fail sometimes on scratchpads while they borders clearly tell that it they have it
+    - Can't reproduce
 - [ ] Centered layout needs to have more horizontal gaps space between windows in columns
+- [ ] Borders not applied when switching theme
 - [ ] Ghidra floating window, not nicely placed and focus + warp...

 # CLEAN